apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

 "The query read or traversed more than 10000 nodes.
 To avoid affecting other tasks, processing was stopped.".
 As a workaround, this limit can be changed using the system property "oak.queryLimitReads".

+### Native Queries

+To take advantage of features that are available in full-text index implementations such as Apache Lucene and Apache Lucene Solr, so called `native` constraints are supported.
+Such constraints are passed directly to the full-text index.
+This is supported for both XPath and SQL-2.
+For XPath queries, the name of the function is `rep:native`, and for SQL-2, it is `native`.
+The first parameter is the index type (currently supported are `solr` and `lucene`).
+The second parameter is the native search query expression.
+For SQL-2, the selector name (if needed) is the first parameter, just before the language.
+Examples:

+    //*[rep:native('solr', 'name:(Hello OR World)')]

+    select [jcr:path] from [nt:base]
+    where native('solr', 'name:(Hello OR World)')

+    select [jcr:path] from [nt:base] as a
+    where native(a, 'solr', 'name:(Hello OR World)')

+This also allows to use the Solr [MoreLikeThis](http://wiki.apache.org/solr/MoreLikeThis) feature.
+An example query is:

+    select [jcr:path] from [nt:base]
+    where native('solr', 'mlt?q=id:UTF8TEST&mlt.fl=manu,cat&mlt.mindf=1&mlt.mintf=1')

+If no full-text implementation is available, those queries will fail.

 ### XPath to SQL2 Transformation

 To support the XPath query language, such queries are internally converted to SQL2.